moliver28/research-handbook/content/handbook/marketing/utm-strategy.md

 * gitlab.com (trial and registration pages only)
 * learn.gitlab.com
 * pages.gitlab.com
-* ir.gitlab.com
-*
+* docs.gitlab.com

-**When UTMs are not Needed:**
+**When UTMs are NOT Needed:**
 * When linking to a non GitLab web property (Eg: Youtube, Linkedin, etc..)
-* When the link directs to the page on the same domain: *gitlab.com.
-Google Analytics is setup across multiple gitlab.com subdomains, which includes about.gitlab.com and learn.gitlab.com.
-When a visitor navigates between about to learn (or vice versa), the client ID and session ID would remain the same, so we  know it's the same visitor in the same session.
-When UTMs are added to a *gitlab.com link on a *gitlab.com page, there's a possibility that GA will count a new session.
-If that user converts by submitting a form, then the conversion would be attributed to the last non-direct source.
-In the example you provided, the conversion will be PathFactory instead of the original Google Organic, since PF was the last UTM before conversion.
-* It is therefore recommended to remove UTMs from all internal *gitlab.com links, unless if there's a reason to keep them.
+* Internal links with the same gitlab.com domain.
+For instance, linking to learn.gitlab.com from an about.gitlab.com webpage.
+Google Analytics is set up for cross-domain tracking.
+If UTMs are detected within an internal gitlab.com link, a new session will be counted, and conversion attribution will be overridden by the new UTM parameter values.
+The original source will not receive proper credit.

 ## How to create UTMs